 Over the years, I’ve tested and perfected my technique for turning prospects into clients via LinkedIn using my ‘4C Method’ for Prospecting like a Pro’.
 I’m really excited to be able to share this with you as I know that it really does work!

-It’s a simple 4 step approach that takes you all the way from identifying prospects to your ultimate goal, to CONVERT, as follows:
+It’s a simple 4 step approach that takes you from identifying prospects to your ultimate goal, to CONVERT:

 Step 1.
 ‘Collect’ – finding and gathering the right people – your targeted prospects – on LinkedIn.